sxsw/rfm/README.md

 Ginjo-rfm requires ActiveSupport for several features, including XML parsing.
 Rfm has been tested and works with ActiveSupport 2.3.5 thru 3.1.3.
 ActiveModel requires ActiveSupport 3+ and is not compatible with ActiveSupport 2.3.x.
 So while you CAN use ginjo-rfm with Rails 2.3, you will not have ActiveModel features like callbacks and validations.
 Basic model functionality and Filemaker interaction will continue to work, unaffected by the presence or absence of ActiveModel.

-To get the best performance, it is recommended that you use the LibXML or Nokogiri parser.
+For the best performance, it is recommended that you use the Ox, LibXML, or Nokogiri parser.
 Ginjo-rfm does not require these gems by dependency, so you will have to make sure they are installed on your machine and/or specified in your Gemfile, if you wish to use them.
 Similarly, ginjo-rfm does not require ActiveModel by dependency, so also make sure that is installed and/or specified in your Gemfile, if you wish to use ActiveModel features.

 ### Using Bundler and/or Rails >= 3.0

 In the Gemfile:

 	   gem 'ginjo-rfm'
+	   gem 'ox'          # optional
 	   gem 'libxml-ruby' # optional
 	   gem 'nokogiri'    # optional
 	   gem 'hpricot'     # optional